Emulating \emph{ab initio} computations of infinite nucleonic matter: Introduction

 In recent years, the studies of nuclear matter have proved to be informative in various fields.
-For instance, the \EOS{} of \PNM{} is critical to cosmology such as supernova explosions \cite{shen1998,burrows2013} and neutron star properties \cite{heiselberg2000b,lattimer2000,lattimer2007,hebeler2013b, hebeler2015, bombaci2018, lynn2019,drischler2021,huth2021}. while the incompressibility of \SNM{} is connected with the giant monopole resonance \cite{shlomo1993,youngblood1999,piekarewicz2002}.
+For instance, the \EOS{} of \PNM{} is critical to the astrophysics of supernova explosion \cite{shen1998,burrows2013} and neutron star properties \cite{heiselberg2000b,lattimer2000,lattimer2007,hebeler2013b, hebeler2015, bombaci2018, lynn2019,drischler2021,huth2021} while the incompressibility of \SNM{} is connected with the giant monopole resonance \cite{shlomo1993,youngblood1999,piekarewicz2002}.
 Furthermore, saturation properties (symmetry energy and saturation density) have been shown to be correlated with selected observables in finite nuclei~\cite{brown2000, furnsthal2002,rocamaza2011,tsang2012,abrahamyan2012, reinhard2013, afanasjev2016} and may help constrain \NN{} plus \TNF[s]~\cite{lejeune2001,hebeler2011,dutra2012,tews2016, jiang2020}.
 Recently, it was found that the symmetry energy and its slope correlates with the neutron skin and dipole polarizability of the heavy nucleus $^{208}$Pb starting from chiral interactions at \NNLO{} with explicit delta isobars ($\Delta$)~\cite{Hu:2021trw}.

 The computational modeling of nuclear matter systems involve several challenges such as finite size effects, shell oscillations, slow convergence and high computational cost.
 Different many-body methods have been developed to address these problems.
 Theoretical approaches based on Brueckner-Bethe-Goldstone theory \cite{brueckner1955} have long been used to calculate the \EOS{} \cite{song1998,baldo2012,bombaci2018}.
 More recently, there has been rapid development of density functional theory (DFT) \cite{erler2012b,afanasjev2016} and relativistic mean-field approaches~\cite{fattoyev2010,rocamaza2011} as well as many-body methods such as many-body perturbation theory~\cite{hebeler2015,drischler2021}, self consistent Green’s functions \cite{rios2011,baldo2012,carbone2013}, Quantum Monte Carlo~\cite{carlson2003,gandolfi2009,tews2015}, and \CC{} methods~\cite{hagen2013b, baardsen2013}.
 Meanwhile, there has also been great progress in constructing realistic nuclear Hamiltonians based on \chiEFT{} with improved saturation properties~\cite{machleidt2011,hebeler2011,ekstrom2013,ekstrom2015a,jiang2020,soma2020}.